5 Characteristics of a Successful Leadership Development Strategy & Approach

 The executives in our study reported that for successful leadership development, it’s critical to craft blended initiatives that reflect your organization’s individual culture and business needs.

 Respondents define “blended” broadly and think about it from 2 perspectives:

-- Organizations are blending face-to-face delivery with virtual leadership development initiatives, giving leaders greater flexibility and choice in how they learn.
+- Blending modalities, such as face-to-face delivery with online leadership development training, gives leaders greater flexibility and choice in how they learn.

 To help leaders navigate these expanded development choices in a thoughtful and systematic way, organizations are providing guidance on what capabilities will be needed at each point in the typical career continuum.